raysuharto24/RayOS-Premium/README.md

 # AltrayOS-Premium
-This is a batch file based mock-operating system made in 2025.
+This is a batch file-based mock-operating system made in 2025.

+OS Password = Password

 I suggest you move the file to the Desktop.